GD Corôa da Brava

-Grupo Desportivo Coroa da Brava or Desportivo Coroa is a football (soccer) club that currently plays in the Brava Island League in Cape Verde.
+Grupo Desportivo Coroa da Brava or Desportivo Coroa is a football club that plays in the Brava Island League in Cape Verde.
 It is based in Nossa Senhora do Monte and plays in Estádio Aquiles de Oliveira in Nova Sintra with a capacity of 500.

 History

-The club was founded in 2004.
-They played their first match in 2004.
+The club was founded in 2004 and played their first match the same year.
 Coroa finished second for the next two seasons.
 Coroa was the island champion and won their first and only title in 2008 and appeared in their only national appearance in the 2008 Cape Verdean Football Championships and played in Group A, Coroa scored 3 goals and never won a match, Coroa scored a goal in a week 3 match with Académico do Aeroporto from Sal and lost the match, the final week match was tied at 2 with Boa Vista's Sal Rei.

 Coroa celebrated its 5th anniversary after its foundation in early 2009.
 Coroa's success was not as much as the previous seasons, they finished 3rd for the 2009 season, Coroa finished 2nd for the last time in 2010.
 No competition occurred during the 2011 season.
 Coroa finished in the lower positions, 6th in the 2012, 2013 and 2014.
-Also during that time, Corôa suffered an 18 match winless streak which lasted from April 12, 2012 with their win over Nô Pintcha until February 2, 2014, it ended with their 3–2 win over Benfica.
-Also the club suffered 9 winless matches at home, started from March 18, 2012 until February 2, 2014 and 15 away which started from April 12, 2012 until March 7, 2015 with their win over Benfica.
+Also during that time, Corôa suffered an 18 match winless streak which lasted from April 12, 2012, with their win over Nô Pintcha until February 2, 2014, it ended with their 3–2 win over Benfica.
+Also the club suffered 9 winless matches at home, started from March 18, 2012, until February 2, 2014, and 15 away which started from April 12, 2012, until March 7, 2015, with their win over Benfica.

 Corôa celebrated its 10th anniversary in early 2014.
 Coroa finished last with 7th place in 2015 and conceded 46 goals that season.